Thomas Vanek

-Thomas Vanek (born 19 January 1984) is an Austrian former professional ice hockey left winger.
-He played fourteen years in the National Hockey League (NHL) for the Buffalo Sabres, New York Islanders, Montreal Canadiens, Minnesota Wild, Detroit Red Wings, Florida Panthers, Vancouver Canucks and Columbus Blue Jackets.
-Vanek was drafted by the Sabres fifth overall in the 2003 NHL Entry Draft, making him the highest-drafted Austrian in NHL history.
+Thomas Vanek (born 19 January 1984) is an Austrian former professional ice hockey winger who played fourteen seasons in the National Hockey League (NHL) for the Buffalo Sabres, Columbus Blue Jackets, Detroit Red Wings, Florida Panthers, Minnesota Wild, Montreal Canadiens, New York Islanders, and Vancouver Canucks.
+Vanek was drafted by the Sabres fifth overall in the 2003 NHL Entry Draft, making him the highest-drafted Austrian player in NHL history along with David Reinbacher in the 2023 NHL Entry Draft.

 Early life

 Vanek was born in Baden bei Wien, Austria, to Slovak mother Jarmila and Czech father Zdeněk, who emigrated from the Czechoslovakia to Austria in 1982.
 He grew up in Zell am See (Salzburg) and in Graz (Styria), where his father played professional ice hockey.

 As a youth, he played in the 1997 and 1998 Quebec International Pee-Wee Hockey Tournaments with a team from Austria.
-In 1998, at the age of 14, he moved to Canada.
+In 1998, at the age of 14, he moved to Lacombe Alberta Canada.

 Playing career

 Pre-NHL years

 After playing junior hockey for the Sioux Falls Stampede of the United States Hockey League (USHL), Vanek joined the University of Minnesota Golden Gophers, leading the team in goals (31), assists (31) and points (62) in the 2002–03 season.
 In part due to his prolific scoring touch, the Golden Gophers won the 2003 NCAA National Championship.
 Vanek was named MVP of the Frozen Four tournament, scoring the game-winning goals in both the semifinal against Michigan in overtime and in the final against New Hampshire.
 He was also named Minnesota's team MVP for 2003, becoming the first freshman to receive the honor.
 He scored the most points by a Golden Gopher freshman in 2003 since Aaron Broten who scored 72 total points in 1979–80.
 He was the first freshman to lead the team in scoring since Mike Antonovich in 1969–70.
 His 31 goals also led all NCAA freshmen in goal scoring, and was fourth in the entire country.
 He was also the 2003 WCHA Rookie of the Year, the third Golden Gopher to win the award.

 Vanek was a member of the Austrian national team in the 2004 IIHF World Championships, where he collected seven points in six games (two goals and five assists).
 Vanek led the Golden Gophers in goals (26) and points (51) for the second-straight season and finished fifth in points among Division I leaders with 51.
 Vanek was the Twin Cities Best College Athlete for 2004.

 Vanek spent 2004–05 with the Sabres' American Hockey League (AHL) affiliate, the Rochester Americans, recording 68 points in 74 games and helped Rochester to the best record in the AHL.
 Vanek finished second on the team in points, 11 points behind Chris Taylor, but led the team in goals with 42 and in power play goals with 25.
 He finished second among rookies in points and led all rookies in goals scored, the latter of which was second in the league among all players.